shuhui-wang/shuhui-wang/README.md

 My graduate studies focused mainly on multi-objective optimization algorithms and their application in water resource management problems.
 (Yes I currently study Environmental Science 🌎)

-**Looking ahead, my aspiration is to become an engineer and work with Mark.** 🐈‍⬛
+**Looking ahead, my aspiration is to 去码头整点薯条🍟

 ### 📜 I currently use